IrminDev/SGPTT/README.md

 ### 1. Register

-Regardless of whether it is a Student or a Professor, a Person will be inserted into the database, where their role will be assigned accordingly, and the Student or Professor will also be inserted into their own table..
+Regardless of whether it is a Student or a Professor, a Person will be inserted into the database, where their role will be assigned accordingly, and the Student or Professor will also be inserted into their own table.

 The password is encrypted using the PostgreSQL **crypt** function with the MD5 algorithm.